jrenaud90/TidalPy/Documentation/Dynamics/index.md

 [Auto Generated API](https://tidalpy.readthedocs.io/en/latest/API/generated/TidalPy.dynamics.html)

-TidalPy's Dynamics Module contains functionality to determine dominate tidal forcing modes (determined from the world's orbit and rotation) and how these modes translate to dissipation within both the target world and host.
+`TidalPy.dynamics` contains functionality to determine the dominant tidal forcing modes, set by a world's orbit and rotation, and how those modes translate into dissipation within both the target world and its host.

 ```{toctree}
 :maxdepth: 2